 The Runstad Department of Real Estate offers a Graduate Certificate in Real Estate (GCRE) exclusively for non-MSRE graduate students across all UW campuses.
 Graduate students are required to successfully complete the courses specified in Table 5, which can be completed in two quarters or more.
 The GCRE allows for the substitution of RE513 with FIN579, however space availability in the latter can be challenging.
 Students who take RE510 before applying will be able to count it towards the certificate if accepted into the program.
-More details can found http://www.realestate.washington.edu/programs/graduate-re-certificate/.
+More details can be found at: https://re.be.uw.edu/programs/graduate-certificate/.

 The Director of Graduate Programs serves as the primary academic advisor; however, students can seek the advice of relevant faculty.